 - Ebulated Bed reactor requires a larger volume as compared to Fluidized Bead Reactor due to their small ratio of catalysts per liquid volume.

 - If the catalyst bed slumps or settles in the reactor then local hot spots can develop swiftly.
 Coke deposition then occurs rapidly because of the hydrogen deficiency in these zones.

 - Ebulated Bed reactor suffer from excessive catalyst consumption which gives high operational costs.
 The back-mixed character of EBRs is kinetically less favorable compared with the fixed bed plug flow reactor.

 - The catalyst must have improved mechanical strength because replacement conditions in an EBR promote serious attrition and erosion of the catalyst particles.

 - Sediment formation is a major concern as a result of the high conversion levels (>50 vol%).
-Higher conversions are limited by the formation of solids in the product lines, and particularly in the residue product of the process.
+Higher conversions are limited by the formation of solids in the product lines, particularly in the residue product of the process.

 - Even though the catalysts in the ebullated bed processes give some removal of sulfur and nitrogen, the resulting oil product may still require secondary hydrotreating to reduce the heteroatom content to the levels of desired specifications.

 - In order to achieve conversions as high as 95%, the unconverted residue must be recycled.
 This recycled material is less reactive than the fresh feed, and hence a larger reactor capacity is required than in single-pass operation.
 Further, the liquid recycle stream must be treated to remove the fraction of the residue which leads to the formation of solids in the products.